Gbolahan10/Data_Analytics_AirBnB/README.md

 # Data_Analytics_AirBnB

 This is a simple project that analyzes and presents key data matrics from a popular lodging service - AirBnB.
+This is important because it can help give you a quick start on the various functionalities of the different libraries used.
+Also, you'd see the various python syntax used and how it can help you write better codes.

 Datas were analyzed  using three different python modules independent of each other.
 These are: